-Since the manifestations of a learning disability may change over the period of childhood and adolescence, documentation must reflect either data collected within the past three years or after the age of 18.
+Since the manifestations of a learning disability may change over the period of childhood and adolescence, documentation must reflect data collected to represent current functioning.

 Information gained from standardized assessment instruments is one essential piece of the methodology used to diagnose learning disabilities.
 Therefore, documentation of learning disabilities must include standardized measures of academic achievement and cognitive processing abilities that have age-appropriate normative data for high school/college students or older adult non-traditional students.
 All standardized measures must be represented by standard scores and percentile ranks based on published norms.

 Documentation of a functional limitation(s) in one or more of the following areas of academic achievement:

 Documentation of relative strength(s) in academic achievement in order to establish the presence of a significant discrepancy between academic domains.
 The presence of a significant discrepancy will typically require a difference of one standard deviation between scores.
 However, qualified professionals may use other widely accepted metrics for documenting a significant difference between two scores (e.g., standard error of measurement).

 Documentation that alternative explanations for the academic limitation(s) have been considered and ruled out (e.g., low cognitive ability, lack of adequate instruction, emotional factors such as anxiety or depression).

 Documentation of a pattern of cognitive processing weaknesses and strengths that is associated in a meaningful way with the identified area(s) of academic limitation.

 Both processing weaknesses and processing strengths must be identified and must represent a significant discrepancy between cognitive domains.
 The presence of a significant discrepancy will typically require a difference of one standard deviation between scores.
 However, qualified professionals may document a significant difference between two scores using other widely accepted metrics (e.g., standard error of measurement).